jvisick/wp-symfony-router/readme.md

 - symfony/routing
 - symfony/http-kernel

-run 'composer intstall' from the plugin dir in the terminal to load up dependencies.
+Run `composer intstall` from the plugin dir in the terminal to load up dependencies.

 The core of the framework is in front.php